pusher-community/html5-realtime-push-notifications/README.md

 The first version of this sample shows how to perform Realtime Push Notifications from PHP.
 Later versions will demonstrate how to achieve this using other backend technologies.

-The first version of this sample shows how to perform Realtime Push Notifications from PHP.
-Later version will demonstrate how to achieve this using other backend technologies.

 ## Demo

 http://html5-realtime-push-notifications.phpfogapp.com/